 What is Unclaimed Property?

-Money and other assets are considered lost or unclaimed when the property owner cannot be located after a specified period of time.
+Money and other financial assets are considered lost or unclaimed when the property owner cannot be located after a specified period of time.

-Rightful owners of unclaimed property can claim their money and other assets directly from government unclaimed property programs.
+Rightful owners of unclaimed property can claim their money and other financial assets directly from government unclaimed property programs.

 State Unclaimed Property Programs Links